-Murchison Minerals Ltd. has a range of projects and properties in favourable mining provinces-Saskatchewan, Québec and Ontario.
-Murchison is focused on its high-grade zinc-copper-silver Brabant-McKenzie project, located in Saskatchewan -- the number one ranked mining jurisdiction globally (Fraser Institute Annual Survey 2018).
+Murchison Minerals Ltd. is focused on its high-grade zinc-copper-silver Brabant-McKenzie project, located in Saskatchewan -- the number one ranked mining jurisdiction in Canada (Fraser Institute Annual Survey 2018).
 The Brabant McKenzie VMS deposit with 2.1 MT @ 10% Zn eq.
 (Indicated) and 7.7 MT @6.3% Zn eq.
 (Inferred) remains open for expansion.

-Other Canadian holdings include the Pickle Lake Gold project, a portfolio of gold properties covering a land position of approximately 63 km2 in the Pickle Lake gold area of northwestern Ontario.
+Other Canadian holdings include the Pickle Lake Gold project, a portfolio of properties covering a land position of approximately 63 km2 in the Pickle Lake gold camp of northwestern Ontario.
 The project is currently under option to Ardiden Ltd of Australia.
-Murchison retains a 1% NSR on the properties.
+Murchison retains a 1% NSR.